praxis-live/support/docs/main-interface.md

 # Main interface

-The image below outlines the default window layout. _Praxis LIVE_ uses a typical MDI interface, whereby components and documents being edited are encompassed within a single main window.
+The image below outlines the default window layout. _PraxisLIVE_ uses a typical MDI interface, whereby components and documents being edited are encompassed within a single main window.
 It is possible to drag components around the interface or un-dock them into a separate window.
 Any changes you make will be persisted – if you want to reset to the default layout, use the `Window / Reset Windows` action in the main menu.

 ![Main window layout](img/window-layout.png)